 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'polymyalgia rheumatica' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - new factor in subsection 9(1) concerning being treated with immune checkpoint inhibitors; and - new factor in subsection 9(2) concerning having a COVID-19 vaccine.
+Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'polymyalgia rheumatica' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); and - new factor in subsection 9(1) concerning being treated with immune checkpoint inhibitors.